occisn/calc-problem-solving/README.md

 ```
 'k*k RET 'k RET 1 SPC 100 a+ RET
 ```

+It seems that there is no command to minimize a formula _on integer values_.

 ## Project Euler 1: Multiples of 3 or 5